-In 2020, women earned 84% of what men earned, our analysis of median hourly earnings of both full- and part-time workers found.
+In 2022, women earned an average of 82% of what men earned, according to a new analysis of median hourly earnings of full- and part-time workers.

 Most say that, compared with five years ago, those who commit sexual harassment or assault at work are more likely to be held responsible and those who report it are more likely to be believed.

 Women have overtaken men and now account for more than half (50.7%) of the college-educated labor force in the United States.

 Here is what Center surveys show about American moms’ experiences juggling work and parenting responsibilities during the COVID-19 outbreak.

 Among adults 25 and older who have no education beyond high school, more women have left the labor force than men.

 The self-employed are back at work in pre-COVID-19 numbers, but their businesses have smaller payrolls

 Hiring by the self-employed has fallen since 2019, with the cutbacks emanating mainly from businesses run by men.